You need to enable JavaScript to run this app.

 • place bins with wheels and handles facing away from the kerb

-• allow a minimum of one-metre clearance from parked cars, trees, light poles or any obstructions
+• allow a minimum of one-metre clearance from parked cars, trees, light poles or any other obstructions

-• ensure bin lids are closed when presented for collection
+• ensure bin lids are completely closed when presented for collection to prevent litter or birds or other animals from pulling out rubbish

 Bin requests, damaged bins and missed collections